Statistical Modeling of Combinatorial Response Data: Consistency theory

 \section{Consistency theory}

-In this section, we theoretically analyze the asymptotic behavior of the posterior distribution in a combinatorial response model.
-We consider the setting where the response variables $y_i$ take values in $\{0,1\}^d \cap \mathcal P$, with $d$ fixed and finite, while the sample size $n$ diverges.
-We focus on the following two models: \begin{itemize} \item Intercept-only Model:
+This section develops posterior consistency theory for Bayesian inference on combinatorial response models.
+We establish conditions under which the posterior distribution concentrates around the true parameter as sample size grows.
+We consider a setting in which the response variables $Y_i$ take values in the vertex set $\mathcal E\subseteq \{0,1\}^d$ of an integral polytope $\mathcal P= \{ z \in [0,1]^d : Az \le b \}$, with $d$ fixed and finite, while the sample size $n$ diverges.
+We focus on the following two models: